 Carol Ann was born in S.E.
 London in 1948 and is now a grandmother in her sixties.
 She has lived in the foothills of the Grampian Mountains for the last nineteen years and after a lifetime working in the IT industry has 'retired' to indulge her passions for travel, writing and photography.
 These travels have provided an abundant supply of source material for her writing and she is particularly interested in exploring the links between sacred landscapes, their legends and underlying geology.
 As a member of Huntly Writers, Carol has been involved in various poetry readings and performances and contributed to recent anthologies including Weaving Words and the soon to be published paranormal anthology Open With Care.
 She has also published a children’s book called Rifka, the Adventures of a Gnome, and has contributed to LOVE and TRAVEL.

 Carolina was born in Brazil, grew up in Argentina and is currently based in London.
 She is a Literary and Technical translator as well as a fiction and poetry writer, which she has been since at the age of four she dictated the stories of the white kitten María to her mother.
 At the age of fifteen, Carolina's first poems (written in Spanish) were published academically, and since then, she has not stopped writing both in her native language and in English, occasionally translating her own work.
 While working as a freelance translator, Carolina is hoping to beat writers' self-doubt and procrastination and fulfil her lifelong dream of writing the novel she always had inside her.
-Carolina is contributing to WAR.
+Carolina has contributed to WAR.

 Cath is a writer of fiction and fact from Merseyside, UK.
 Her flash fiction can be found, amongst other places, in National Flash Fiction Day anthologies 2014 and 2015.
 Non-fiction wise, she writes about feminism, books, lifestyle and music for a number of publications.
 Cath is a panelist for Bay TV’s 52% programme, broadcast across Merseyside, Cheshire – and Birmingham.
 She has an MA in Creative Writing from Liverpool John Moores University.
 She co-wrote the screenplay for the feature film Big Society – The Musical (2013).
 Cath is currently completing a crime novel.
 Cath has contributed to LOVE.